mardeltri/RoboND-DeepLearning-Project/README.md

 Below, it can be seen the paths which have been implemented in FollowMeSim.

-* Hero in a very dense crowd in following mode
+* Hero in a very dense crowd with quad in following mode

 <img src="./misc_images/run1_crowd.png" width="350" />

-* Hero in a very dense crowd in patrol mode
+* Hero in a very dense crowd with quad in patrol mode

 <img src="./misc_images/run2_short.png" width="350" />

 * Hero in zigzag while the quad is patrolling over it.

 <img src="./misc_images/run3_zigzag.png" width="350" />

 * Quad in standard patrol